Sunglasses for kids

 As long as your optician certifies that the lenses block 100 percent of the sun's UV rays, the choice of color and tint density is a matter of personal preference.

 Most sunglass lenses that block the sun's HEV rays are amber or copper in color.
-By blocking blue light, these lenses also enhance contrast, a positive feature for outdoor sports and cycling.
+By blocking blue light, these lenses also enhance contrast.

-Wherever you go, look for a good selection of sunglass frames scaled specifically for a child's facial dimensions and a professional staff experienced in fitting children's eyewear.
+Wherever you go, look for a good selection of sunglass frames scaled specifically for a child's facial dimensions.
+Also, choose polycarbonate lenses for the best combination of lightweight comfort and impact resistance for added safety.

 During the selection and fitting of your child's sunglasses, the optician should explain the benefits of the sunglasses and how to care for them.